thatslifescience/github_dev/_posts/2019-05-06-Biggest-genome-of-them-all-JBarnett.md

 First, though, let's zoom down to some of the smallest organisms we know - bacteria.
 A common and well studied bacterium, *E. coli*, has a genome of around 4,600,000 nucleotides [[2](http://science.sciencemag.org/content/277/5331/1453)] - only about 1/1,000th the length of the human genome.
 The smallest bacterium yet sequenced comes in at only 112,000 letters, and was discovered living inside of a tiny insect [[3](https://academic.oup.com/gbe/article/5/9/1675/555845)].

 It makes sense that simple, microscopic life forms would have small genomes, but do genomes continue to get larger as creatures get bigger and more complex?
 Not necessarily - in fact the organism with the largest genome is probably not what you would expect.
-The record is currently held by a rare Japanese flower name *Paris japonica*, coming in at 149 billion nucleotides [[4](http://www.sciencemag.org/news/2010/10/scienceshot-biggest-genome-ever)] - 50 times the size of the human genome!
+The record is currently held by a rare Japanese flower named *Paris japonica*, coming in at 149 billion nucleotides [[4](http://www.sciencemag.org/news/2010/10/scienceshot-biggest-genome-ever)] - 50 times the size of the human genome!

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/32746574288/in/dateposted-friend/" title="Paris_japonica_(Mount_Mominuka_s2)"><img src="https://farm5.staticflickr.com/4909/32746574288_c591fb045d.jpg" width="500" height="333" alt="Paris_japonica_(Mount_Mominuka_s2)"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>